 Large lakes can be taken over by algae when eutrophication occurs.
 The photo above is Lake Erie, circa 2016.

 If your pool uses CO2 for pH control, that can actually feed algae.

 Besides light and carbon dioxide, algae also need essential nutrients: phosphates, nitrates and a few others.
-Take any of these essentials away, and algae's growth and reproduction rate will decline dramatically.
+Take any of these essentials away, and algae's growth and reproduction rate will slow.

 Algae that survive in chlorinated swimming pools are tough and resilient.
 Only the toughest algae can survive in pools.
 According to the IPSSA Intermediate Training Manual: